Canada

 Canoe Camping

-Take camping to the next level and canoe to your site.
+Take camping to the next level by canoeing to your site.
 La Maurice National Park offers a campground only accessible by canoe.
+Some sites have fireplaces, and some do not.

-Find some sites with a fireplace, some without.
 Each site offers a picnic table and a bear-proof food hanger nearby.
-This campground features vault toilets only.
+These campgrounds feature vault toilets only.

 Be Bear Aware